IvanovicM/mi-file-system/README.md

 # File System

-General purpose file system, which also leverages k-d trees for efficient files organisations.
+A general purpose file system, which also leverages k-d trees for an efficient files organisation.